Hanle (village): Hanle Observatory

 Hanle is home to the Indian Astronomical Observatory.
 The location of the village and the observatory are highly sensitive due to the close proximity of the Tibetan / Chinese border.
-Special permission is needed to visit either by the Indian Government.

 India set up the Himalayan Chandra Telescope, a 2m gamma ray telescope at Hanle.
 The Major Atmospheric Cerenkov Experiment Telescope (MACE), which is under construction in Hanle, will be the world's highest Cerenkov telescope and the second largest Cerenkov telescope in the world.
 It was originally scheduled to become operational by 2016, but plans were pushed back to begin operations in 2020.

+Stable Auroral Red (SAR) arcs were observed in Hanle in April 2023 and November 2023, as well as during the May 2024 solar storms.

 Wildlife

-Hanle is an important area for wild animals.
-It harbours the only population of the Tibetan gazelle in Ladakh.
-The wetlands in the Hanle basin teem with migratory birds including Bar-headed Goose and the Black-necked Crane.
-One can easily see scores of Tibetan wild ass grazing on the sedge-meadows along the Hanle River.
+The Hanle valley harbours kiang and the largest known Tibetan gazelle population in India.
+The wetlands in the Hanle basin teem with migratory birds including bar-headed goose and the black-necked crane.

 Transport

-Nyoma Air Base in northwest and Fukche Air Base in east are 74 km & 24 km away respectively, and Ukdungle town is in South.
-Hanle is important stopover from mainland India to Ukdungle, Chumar sector and Demchok sector.
+Nyoma Airstrip in the northwest and Fukche Airstrip in the east are 74 km and 24 km away, respectively, and the village of Ukdungle is in the south.
+Hanle is an important stopover from mainland India to Ukdungle in the Chumar sector.

-Hanle-Kaza-Tabo Road is being constructed by the BRO under Indo-China Border Roads (ICBR) scheme.
+Hanle-Kaza-Tabo Road is being constructed by the BRO under the Indo-China Border Roads (ICBR) scheme.
+This road connects to and partially overlaps with the 125 km long Kiato-Karzok Road, from Kiato (near Kaza in Spiti Valley in Himachal Pradesh) through the Takling La Tunnel (5575 m) to Karzok (on shores of Tso Moriri), being constructed by the BRO as fourth alternative route to Ladakh.

+Hanle-Zursar-Imis La Road was completed by December 2023.